kanet77/togglv8/README.md

 See specs for more examples.

+## Documentation

+Run `rdoc` to generate documentation.
+Open `doc/index.html` in your browser.

+## Test Coverage

+Open `coverage/index.html` to see test coverage.

+As of 2015-08-21, coverage is "90.39% covered at 6.16 hits/line" according to [SimpleCov](https://rubygems.org/gems/simplecov).

 ## Acknowledgements

 - Thanks to [Koen Van der Auwera](https://github.com/atog) for the [Ruby Wrapper for Toggl API v6](https://github.com/atog/toggl)